-Table Name Base Information Population Approach Source Matter de la con- Accumptions Reference Item Actual / Estimate Source Methodology Assumptions Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
+Table Name Population Approach Mathadalam A Reference Item Actual / Estimate Source Methodology Assumptions Amounts allocated to pipeline divided by the gross amount across the Jemena Group.
 The shared costs allocated to the pipeline is sourced from SAP using a combination of projects and cost elements.